Gilberto Owen: Biography

 In July 1928 he became diplomat of the Secretaría de Relaciones Exteriores, and so he lived and wrote the longest time of his life abroad, first in the United States, later in Peru, Ecuador, and at the end of 1932 in Colombia, where he married Cecilia Salazar Roldán on December 2, 1935, daughter of the Colombian General and governor of Panama Víctor Manuel Salazar.
 In Bogotá he published sporadically in the newspaper "El Tiempo".
 After his marriage failed, he returned to Mexico in 1942, where he wrote for the magazine "El hijo pródigo".
 In the end of the 1940s he had serious health problems, when he was transferred to the Consulate of Mexico in Philadelphia, where he finally served as vice-consul.

-Owen died in Philadelphia of cirrhosis, and is buried in the Holy Cross Cemetery, Yeadon, Pennsylvania.
+Owen died in Philadelphia from cirrhosis due to alcoholism.
+His family could not arrange for his body to be returned to Mexico and he was interred at Holy Cross Cemetery in Yeadon, Pennsylvania in an unmarked grave.

 A literature prize is awarded in his name.
+Owen is also a central character in the novel Faces in the Crowd (2011) by Valeria Luiselli.